DWI Defense Lawyer in New Jersey

 At Keith Oliver Criminal Law, we have successfully handled many different types of DUI cases since our founding.
 We place a significant emphasis on providing our clients with the personalized attention they deserve.
 You will never be just a number with us, and we will do everything in our power to obtain the best possible results in your case.

 Our DWI defense attorneys are responsive and always ready to speak with you about your case.
 You can reach us by phone, text, email, or chat and expect a prompt reply.
-Our criminal defense lawyers will also make sure you understand the costs involved before you agree to hire our team.
+Our New Jersey criminal defense lawyers will also make sure you understand the costs involved before you agree to hire our team.
 You will never be surprised by any fees or costs.

 Common DUI Defenses Used in New Jersey